Peugeot205GTI/NPLL/README.md

-# NPLL - Nintendo PowerPC Linux Loader
+# NPLL - Nintendo® PowerPC Linux® Loader

-TODO
+NPLL is a bootloader for all 3 of Nintendo's PowerPC video game consoles:
+- GameCube®
+- Wii®
+- Wii U®

+It provides an interface to load Linux on these platforms, all in one universal binary.

 ## Boot Process
 1. `_start` in src/entry.S, then that entire thing executes from top to bottom (set up virtual memory, stack, SDA/SDA2, clear BSS)